divriots/whats-new/src/pages/next/export-doc-as-static-pages.md

   label: See how

 ---
-You can now export your design system documentation into static pages:
+You can now export your design system documentation into static pages for your entire team to consume:

 * Single command line
 * High-performance pages